 After you set all the appliques to the fabric, you should remove the stabilizers kept underneath.
 A small scissor or tweezer can help you remove the stabilizer fabrics from small corners.

 Knowing how to do an applique will open a road to you with endless possibilities.
-You can create designs yourself or choose a pre-made template.
-Your imagination is the limit to what you can create crazy sewing projects and quilting projects with these applique techniques.
+You can make designs yourself or choose a pre-made template.
+Now you can create crazy sewing projects and quilting projects with these applique techniques.